1) Undergraduate Transcript

 The Genetic Counseling Program will use the admissions standards set forth by the Boston University School of Medicine Division of Graduate Medical Sciences.
 These requirements are defined in the Academic Policies and Procedures section of the Division of Graduate Medical Sciences Catalog.

-The deadline for applications to the BU Genetic Counseling Program is January 1st.
-However, earlier submission is acceptable and appreciated!
+The on-line application portal for each admissions cycle opens in September, and we will accept applications until January 1st.
 We will notify you if any application documents are not received by the deadline and give you ample opportunity to submit additional materials if needed.
 Therefore, you DO NOT need to contact us to inquire about the status of your application or the receipt of application materials.

 In early February, all applicants will be notified about the status of their application.
 Preliminary phone and/or video interviews may also be requested at that time.
 Candidates who are selected for an interview will be scheduled to visit our program throughout March and April, at which time they will meet with our students and faculty.
 Notices of acceptance will be provided by telephone on the national acceptance date designated by the American Board of Genetic Counseling (typically in late April or early May).